xiurongy3506/independent_study/entries/entry2.md

 1. Add Alamofire to podfile (detail can be seen in the installation guide [here](https://cocoapods.org/pods/Alamofire) )
 2. On the terminal, <code>pod install</code>
 <img src="https://raw.githubusercontent.com/xiurongy3506/swift_independent_study/master/img/cocoapod_install.png" width= "100%"/>
-3. Once installed, the folder Alamofire will be created Import Alamofire on view controller
+3. Once installed, the folder Alamofire will be created
+4. Import Alamofire on view controller

 Introduced to CocoaPods for the first time, I did some research and had a gist of what CocoaPods is.
-However, to impliment it in swift, I still need to dive in deeper and watch more tutorials on how to use CocoaPods.
+However, to implement it in swift, I still need to dive in deeper and watch more tutorials on how to use CocoaPods.
 Hopefully, I will do that next week and update what I learn on my next entry!

 ## App Tinkering
 Thanks to John, he also gave me quick an overview on how apps work in swift and how to program them.